fuinorg/ddd-4-java/README.md

 Example
 -------
-See [ddd-cqrs-4-java-example](https://github.com/fuinorg/ddd-cqrs-4-java-example) for a minimal command line application that uses the classes of this library.
+See [ddd-cqrs-4-java-example](https://github.com/fuinorg/ddd-cqrs-4-java-example) for example microservices using the classes of this library.

 ### Snapshots